Cruise Advice For the Best Palermo Port Experience

 Cruise Line App:

-Finally, it’s a good idea to keep your ship’s emergency contact number handy.
-You can save it in your phone or write it down.
-That way, you’ll always have it if needed.
+It’s a good idea to keep your ship’s emergency contact number handy, either saved in your phone or written down.
+This way, you’ll always have it available if needed.

 1-Day Itinerary for the Perfect Palermo Port Day

 If you only have one day in Palermo, you can still see the highlights without rushing.
-Because of this, this itinerary focuses on the historic center, which is an easy walk from the port.
+Because of this, the itinerary focuses on the historic center, which sits within easy walking distance of the port.
 As a result, you can explore at your own pace while covering the must-see spots.

 Morning